spiderkitten/Starbug/local/index.md

 <div id="recentupdates" class="textbox">
 <h3>Recent Updates</h3>
+<p><strong>Early August 2025:</strong> updated my A24 list with some movies I saw and made it look better.
+Added a Webmeji to the front page.
+Added some new quotes to the generator. </p>
 <p><strong>Mid July 2025:</strong>
 Rearranged some pages and cleaned up my css a lot. also added a cook book!
 Only a few recipes for now and no images, but more to come!
 </p>